Board of Directors, 2014

 Luis is a local family physician and the senior health policy advisor for Unity Health Care, Inc., a DC based federally qualified health center network.
 He has lived in Columbia Heights since 2004 where he and his wife are raising their two young children.
 A committed advocate for the underserved he is passionate about addressing the health needs of the community and its social determinants, including access to quality food, that impact our community’s well-being.
 He received his B.A. in philosophy and B.S. in biology from the University of California at Irvine in 1994.
 He earned his medical degree from Wake Forest School of Medicine in 2001 and completed his family medicine residency at Brown University in 2004.

 Jessica’s passion is increasing access and affordability for good food to everyone, and she is thrilled to be a part of CHCM’s effort to make this a reality in the community.
-She is currently a Program Associate at D.C.
-Hunger Solutions, where she works on SNAP/food stamp policy and outreach in D.C.
-Her previous work with SNAP includes outreach for the Asheville City Market in her hometown of Asheville, NC, and expanding SNAP outreach capacity at the Second Harvest Food Bank in San Jose, CA. In the sustainable agriculture realm, Jessica has worked for both the National Family Farm Coalition and the Appalachian Sustainable Agriculture Project.
-She loves all manner of fruits and vegetables, especially greens.
+She is currently a Research Assistant at the Urban Institute’s Metropolitan Housing and Communities Policy Center.
+Previously, she worked for D.C.
+Hunger Solutions as their SNAP/food stamp outreach and policy associate.
+In the sustainable agriculture realm, Jessica has worked for both the National Family Farm Coalition and the Appalachian Sustainable Agriculture Project.
+After graduating college, she was a Bill Emerson National Hunger Fellow.
+Jessica loves all manner of fruits and vegetables, especially greens.

 Jeff started volunteering with the market soon after moving to Columbia Heights in 2012 and believes that one of the best ways to build community is by integrating sustainable agriculture with the local economy.
 With a background in environmental consulting and green business, he also spent a season living and working on a production organic farm in Marin County, California.
 He loves plants, trees, being outside, baking bread, and reading books.
 A DC native, Jeff is a graduate of James Madison University and the London School of Economics.